Shakespeare Garden

 What you need to know

-A bronze bust of Shakespeare presides over the garden from behind locked metal doors, installed around 1950 and protected from vandals ever since.
-The bust was cast from a 17th-century original in Stratford-upon-Avon, donated by the mayor of Shakespeare’s hometown.
+A bronze bust of Shakespeare sits at the back behind locked metal doors.
+The bust was cast from a 17th-century original in Stratford-upon-Avon and donated by the mayor of Shakespeare’s hometown.

 Visiting